danielmcheng1/drone/writeup.md

 I would explore these products in more depth to determine compatibilitiy with current drone setup (as they may not work with DJi drones), and to evaluate cost tradeoffs (e.g. robotic battery swapping machine may cost far more than simply having a worker manually swap batteries for my service).

 ## Final Takeaways
+SEE NOTES
-o	BREAKDOWN PROBLEM—e.g. API make it as explicit as possible and small as possible so that you make the MVP ?
-Make sure you scope as much of the problem so you know if feasible before investing more time o	You always try to find a prebuilt solution—like all these apps—instead of building your own.
+BREAKDOWN PROBLEM—e.g. API make it as explicit as possible and small as possible so that you make the MVP Make sure you scope as much of the problem so you know if feasible before investing more time You always try to find a prebuilt solution—like all these apps—instead of building your own.
 Much faster and smarter and safer
 Agile Development:  Planning a project of unknown complexity, adjusting as unexpected obstacles come  up Minimum Viable Product: Quickly picking up and learning whatever techniques are necessary for MVP Production Systems: Having your component communicate with each API/service--and making it work with your product so YOUR integration is reliable and failsafe despite any issues with the other APIs/systems